 They use a quantum property of electrons called a "spin wave" in magnetic materials with a lattice structure.
 In this approach, the properties of the spin wave are modulated to produce a quantifiable output, which is in turn used for data computation.

 However, modulation of these properties usually requires the use of electric current using devices that can cause signal noise, thus negating the performance gain.

 The new circuit architecture developed by MIT involves the use of a magnetic area nanometers wide and made of layered nanofilms to modulate the properties of spin waves.
 The architecture eliminates the need for electricity.

 Here is how he describes the discovery related to spintronic circuits the news organization MIT News: “In the future, pairs of spin waves could be fed into the circuit through two channels.
 They will be modulated for different properties and combined.
 They will generate measurable quantum interference that we will use for the calculations (a bit like photon wave interference is used for the quantum calculation) ".

-Second Luqiao Liu, principal researcher of the group in the Electronic Research Laboratory al WITH, wave computing could prove to be a promising alternative to silicon computing.
+Second Luqiao Liu, principal researcher of the group in the Electronic Research Laboratory al MIT, wave computing could prove to be a promising alternative to silicon computing.

 He adds: “Using such small areas we can modulate the spin wave.
 These two separate states can be created without real energy costs.
 We rely only on spin waves and the magnetic material itself. "